bdelacretaz/sling-adaptto-2016/README.md

 # adaptTo() 2016 -  can we run the whole Web on Sling?
 This is the demo code for our http://adapt.to/2016/en/schedule/let_s-run-the-whole-web-on-apache-sling-and-oak-.html talk.

-The scripts folder has the demo scenario for the conference presentation, similar to the below scenario but more up to date.
-(TODO update this page after the conference).
+The conference slides are at http://www.slideshare.net/bdelacretaz/can-we-run-the-whole-web-on-apache-sling

-If you're at adaptTo 2016 and want to play with this, **please download the Docker images in advance**.
-Running `mvn clean install` in this folder and `docker-compose up -d`in the `docker` folder does that.
+The scripts folder has the demo scenario for the conference presentation, similar to the below scenario but reflecting more precisely what we demoed at the conference.

 This is obviously not production-ready - just pure researchy experimental stuff for now.